ArthurClemens/polythene/packages/docs/Button.md

 | **increase** | optional | Number | 1 | The z-index increment/decrement on tap; note that the maximum z value is 5 |
 | **borders** | optional | Boolean | false | Set to `true` to add a border; by default the border has no color - set border color to class `pe-button__content` to see the border |

-### Dark or light tone

-If the component - or a component's parent - has option `tone` set to "dark", the component will be rendered with light colors on dark.

-* Use `tone: "dark"` to render light on dark
-* Use `tone: "light"` to locally render normally when dark tone is set

 ### Composition